tanx16/tanx16.github.io/_posts/2020-10-28-strong-opinions-on-boba.markdown

     * Yes: Consider getting a fruity cold drink or smoothie.
     * No: Get a hot milk tea, with crema if they have it.
 - Do you have a sweet tooth?
-    * Yes: Get something that's citrusy (or lychee/pineapple).[^2]
+    * Yes: Get something that's citrusy (or lychee/pineapple).[^3]
     - No: Consider getting something more aromatic (rose, jasmine)
 - Do you want something light or filling?
     * Light: Fruit tea or plain tea is good.
-    * Filling: Smoothies can pretty much act as a meal by themselves.[^3] There are also drinks that have ice cream in them.
+    * Filling: Smoothies can pretty much act as a meal by themselves.[^4] There are also drinks that have ice cream in them.
 Alternatively, you could always just order a side of popcorn chicken...

 &nbsp;

 &nbsp;

 &nbsp;

-&nbsp;
-&nbsp;
+[^1]: With caveats.
+See next post.

-[^1]: I was struggling to find the right term for this, and I looked up "boba wrap" - which is apparently an alternative baby carrier method.
+[^2]: I was struggling to find the right term for this, and I looked up "boba wrap" - which is apparently an alternative baby carrier method.
 TIL.
-[^2]: Once upon a time when I had a serious craving for sugar I got a 100% sweetness lychee drink with lychee jelly.
-I'm pretty sure that thing had at least a cup of sugar dumped into it... but it was pretty good.
+[^3]: Once upon a time when I had a serious craving for sugar I got a 100% sweetness lychee drink with lychee jelly.
+I'm pretty sure that thing had at least a cup of sugar dumped into it, but at the time it was pretty good.
-[^3]: I've definitely used large smoothies from The Sweet Booth as lunch/dinner before.
+[^4]: I've definitely used large smoothies as lunch/dinner before.
+You got carbs from boba, fiber from fruit... it can't be that bad, right?